Last-Minute Costume Ideas Based on Your Favorite Class

 • Edgar Allan Poe: Dress up as the macabre American poet and author with a white button-down shirt, a chiffon scarf, a Victorian frock coat, black pants, black dress shoes, a fake mustache, a feather pen, and—of course—a stuffed raven.

-Related: Creative Halloween Costume Ideas for the Last Minute
+Related: Creative and Cheap Halloween Costume Ideas You Can Pull Off Last Minute

 Do you feel creatively inspired?
 Grab your friends and start working on your costume right away, because the spookiest day of the year is right around the corner!
 Whether it's treats or tricks, be sure to have a fun and safe Halloween!

-Check out the “Halloween” tag for even more great ways to celebrate our favorite spooky holiday, including other costume ideas, creepy campus ghost stories, festive decorations, and more…
+Check out the “Halloween” tag for other great ways to celebrate our favorite spooky holiday, including more costume ideas, creepy campus ghost stories, festive decorations, and more…

 Like what you’re reading?